-Man paroled amid corornavirus concerns charged in slaying
+Man paroled amid coronavirus concerns charged in slaying

 Annie Skinner, a spokeswoman for the corrections department, said Haney was released under “special needs parole criteria.”
 Corrections staff review inmates’ medical histories, information about their crimes and their behavior in prison when deciding whether to recommend someone to the parole board for consideration, Skinner said.

 Haney pleaded guilty in 2016 to robbery and was sentenced to seven years in prison, according to court records.
-He is now being held on charges of felony murder, second-degree murder, theft, drug possession, second-degree kidnapping and possession of a gun by a previous offender.
+He is being held without bond on charges of felony murder, second-degree murder, theft, drug possession, second-degree kidnapping and possession of a gun by a previous offender.

-Online jail records do not indicate if he has an attorney who can speak on his behalf.
+According to online jail records, Hainey is being represented by deputy public defender Victoria Eidsmo.
+A telephone message to the state public defenders office in Denver after business hours on Friday wasn’t immediately returned.
+By policy, state public defenders do not comment on cases.

 Polis signed an executive order March 25 giving the Department of Corrections more flexibility to manage the number of people incarcerated.
 Under the order, the department can grant early release to inmates through three methods: placing those who are at higher risk of dying from the virus on special needs parole, immediately paroling those close to their eligibility date and increasing earned time so inmates can reach release dates sooner.